Authentication Score 1

 Flaubert, Gustave.
 Madame Bovary, edited and translated by Lydia Davis.
 Penguin Classics, 2011, pt.
 3, ch.
 6.

 Douglass, Frederick.
-Speech to the Ladies' Anti-Slavery Society.
+"What to the Slave is the Fourth of July?"
+Independence Day Celebration.
 5 July 1852, Corinthian Hall, Rochester, NY, USA.

 Douglass, Frederick.
-"What to the Slave Is the Fourth of July?
-An Address."
+"What to the Slave is the Fourth of July?"
 Frederick Douglass: Speeches & Writings, edited by David W. Blight.
 Library of America, 2022.

 Twain, Mark.
 The Innocents Abroad.
 Hartford: American Publishing Company, 1869.